steffen-klein/Hackintosh-Z490-Aorus-Master-10900K/README.md

 ### Generation of installation medium
 - Create bootdrive according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os) (you will need access to another Mac)
 - Mount the EFI of you installation medium and copy the content of this repository to the EFI folder
+- You still need to edit the config.plist and create your custom PlatformInfo for **iMacPro1,1** using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).

 ### OS installation